-Here are some examples of how to write mental health notes that are clinically meaningful and educational for you, your patient, and your patient's care team.
-Written by a psychiatrist at BIDMC, these examples are based on scenarios encountered by health care professionals.
+We offer examples of how to write mental health notes that are clinically meaningful and educational for you, your patient, and your patient's care team.
+Written by a psychiatrist at BIDMC, the examples are based on real-life scenarios encountered by clinicians.